 Blueberry French toast bake split into small pieces.
 Served with blueberries

-I love making french toast, but when it comes to making big batches for the family, I hate being stuck at the stove dipping 2-3 slices at a time, waiting for them to cook.
+I love making French toast, but when it comes to making big batches for the family, I hate being stuck at the stove dipping 2-3 slices at a time, waiting for them to cook.
 When you’ve got a screaming, hungry baby waiting to be fed, quick meals are the way to go.
 This French toast bake is a meal I like to make ahead the night before and pop into the oven for a few minutes in the morning to serve!

 Here is what you’ll need to make this healthy blueberry French toast bake: